celery/celery/docs/userguide/optimizing.rst

 -----------

-If you're using RabbitMQ (AMQP) as the broker then you can install the :mod:`librabbitmq` module to use an optimized client written in C:
+If you're using RabbitMQ (AMQP) as the broker then you can install the :pypi:`librabbitmq` module to use an optimized client written in C:

 .. code-block:: console